QuantuMope/imc-der/README.md

-## Implicit Contact Method
+## Implicit Contact Method (IMC)
 Contact method for 3D elastic rod simulations.
-Uses Discrete Elastic Rod (DER) framework and incorporates contact forces.
-Formulates "contact energy" as a twice differentiable analytical expression and uses the gradient (Forces) and Hessian (Jacobian) to simulate contact.
+Uses Discrete Elastic Rod (DER) framework and incorporates contact and friction.
+Formulates a contact potential as a twice differentiable analytical expression and uses the subsequent gradient (Forces) and Hessian (Jacobian) to simulate contact.
+The full paper can be found [here](https://asmedigitalcollection.asme.org/appliedmechanics/article-abstract/doi/10.1115/1.4050238/1099667/Implicit-Contact-Model-for-Discrete-Elastic-Rods?redirectedFrom=fulltext).

 ![](images/knot_tying.png)